Retirement is near.

 Building an efficient withdrawal strategy can bring immense value to your retirement income plan.
 If you have different accounts like a 401k, Roth IRA, and a taxable brokerage account, consider how much should come from each (including RMDs once appropriate).

 It can be prudent to take a portion of your annual withdrawal from each account rather than deplete one account at a time.
 But, the amount you withdrawal from your accounts depends upon your tax situation.

 Also, when you decide to start social security benefits can influence when and which retirement accounts you withdraw from first.
 Do you plan to take social security income at 62, full retirement age, or wait until age 70?
 The decision matters.

 Withdrawal planning is important for several reasons.
 With the right plan, you can reduce unnecessary taxes, take advantage of compounding investments, and prolong the longevity of your accounts.

 Don't forget, the cost of living rises over time due to inflation.
 So you'll want to make sure that your income increases every year.

-2. Have you accounted for your health both now and in the future?
+2. Have I accounted for my health both now and in the future?